 top of page

 “I have always been fascinated by the tree ring timelines at the entrance of Muir Woods or any National Park.
-They illuminate how the trees are a witness to human history.
 However, I also felt like those timelines tell a colonialist and patriarchal story.
-The tree rings in Human Nature imagine what alternate histories could be told…starting with a feminist history tree ring." - Tiffany Shlain
+Dendrofemonology: A Feminist History Tree Ring imagines what alternate histories could be told." ~ Tiffany Shlain

 TsinDC.jpeg